Sprakbanken/nb_uttale/README.md

 `-db, --database` |  File path to the SQLite database file with the NST lexicon.
 `-n, --newwords-path` | File path to a csv file with new word records to add.
 Each new word (row) in the file gets a `wordform_id` with the prefix "NB" and a count number.
 `-d, --dialects` | Categories of pronunciation variation that the transcriptions are updated for.
 The command writes 1 csv file for each argument given by this flag.
-`-r, --rules-file` | python file with ruleset `dict` objects.
-The dialectal variation is generated with regex patterns and replacement strings, as well as constraints. `-e, --exemptions-file` | python file with `dict`-objects indicating words that should be ignored by a given ruleset.
+`-r, --rules-file` | Python file with ruleset `dict` objects.
+The dialectal variation is generated with regex patterns and replacement strings, as well as constraints.
+`-e, --exemptions-file` | Python file with `dict`-objects indicating words that should be ignored by a given ruleset.

 ## Files in `data/input`